Here’s a list of the Cockapoo breeders registered with the Cockapoo Club of Great Britain (CCGB).

 Expect to be Asked Questions

-A good, responsible Cockapoo breeder will usually also want to ask prospective buyers a few questions of their own.
+A good, responsible Cockapoo breeder will usually also want to ask prospective buyers a few questions.
 After all, they will have a special link with all of their dogs and won’t want to see any of them going to an unsuitable family.

-Therefore, you shouldn’t be offended if you are asked some questions that are designed to make sure that you are going to give your new Cockapoo a great home.
-In fact, you should probably look on this as being a sign that the breeder is doing a great job and should be more highly trusted.
+Therefore, you shouldn’t be offended if you are asked questions designed to ensure that you will give your new Cockapoo a great home.
+You should probably look at this as a sign that the breeder is doing a great job and should be more highly trusted.

-If everything looks good so far then you probably feel that you are edging closer to completing the transaction and a buying a lovely little Cockapoo puppy.
-If this is the case then your next question should be around whether you will be signing a formal contract once you hand over the money.
+If everything looks good so far then you probably feel that you are edging closer to completing the transaction and buying a lovely little Cockapoo puppy.
+If this is the case, your next question should be whether you will sign a formal contract once you hand over the money.

 Be sure to find out what the terms of the contract are if you are going to be signing one.
 Also, some breeders will give you a useful pack with all of the paperwork and certificates together with something that has the scent of their mother on it.
 Some even give accessories such as a collar and lead or a bowl.

-There is some research that needs to be done in order for you to feel completely comfortable about the choice of breeder that you make.
-You can pretty quickly find out enough information to get a feel for the breeders that you plan to speak to.
+Some research needs to be done for you to feel completely comfortable about the choice of breeder that you make.
+You can quickly find out enough information to get a feel for the breeders you plan to speak to.

 Of course, this is a situation in which listening to your gut instinct will also play a part.
-If you go to see a breeder and everything feels right then you will probably be happy going ahead with the purchase of your beautiful new Cockapoo puppy from them.
-If you want to do some futher reading check out the Cockapoo Owners Club UK website.
+If you see a breeder and everything feels right, then you will probably be happy going ahead with purchasing your beautiful new Cockapoo puppy from them.
+If you want further reading, check out the Cockapoo Owners Club UK website.